sahahn/BPt/docs/user_guide.rst

 In particular, you will often find within other sections of the documentation links to sub-sections within the sections as a way of referring to a more detailed explanation around a concept when warranted.

-.. _Scopes:
+.. _Scope:

-Scopes
+Scope
 =======

-Scopes represent a key concept within BPt, that are present when preparing data with the :ref:`Dataset` class, and during ML.
+Scope's represent a key concept within BPt, that are present when preparing data with the :ref:`Dataset` class, and during ML.
 The `scope` argument can also be found across different :class:`Model_Pipeline <BPt.Model_Pipeline>` pieces and within :class:`Problem_Spec <BPt.Problem_Spec>`.
 The fundamental idea is